 It went…okay, I guess.
 I had grand plans of testing out of the entire Duolingo tree and polishing off a Memrise “first 5,000 words” deck for vocabulary, watching a certain number of hours of Spanish TV, writing a certain number of words — essentially forcing my way back to where I had been before.

 I am horrible at guessing how long anything will take, so needless to say I didn’t get through all that.
 I did, however, get some reviewing in, and got almost back to where I had been before Taiwan.
-Ethan and I tag teamed our way through Spain.
+Ethan and I tag-teamed our way through Spain.
 He’d studied Spanish for a short time by taking Skype lessons with my teacher from Guatemala.* Because he primarily listened to and spoke Spanish, he was far better than me at understanding native speakers and spitting out fluent-sounding sentences.
-He had a much smaller vocabulary base than me, though, so I would stand nearby as he called Airbnb hosts to fed him words.
+He had a much smaller vocabulary base than me, though, so I would stand nearby as he called Airbnb hosts to feed him words.